b2l/react-flux-routing/README.md

 ## Routing

-Now do you have configured React Flux Routing, you can navigate with it.
+Now you have configured React Flux Routing, you can navigate with it.

 React Flux Routing provide a mixin to handle routes in View-Controller :